 Camel back, or 4x4 jeep tours, are the best ways to view the landscape if you have a limited timeframe.
 These can be organized easily once in Rum.

 Rides out into the desert cost around 100 dinar (US $140) for a return trip.

 Hospitality is important to Bedouins – they will do everything possible to be accommodating.
-Be careful, they will go to great lengths to meet your requests, even if you change your mind!
+Be careful, because they will go to great lengths to meet your requests, even if you change your mind.

 You should dress sensibly.
 Men and women should wear long pants while in Rum, and tank tops are out of the question.
-If you’re invited to any public events by your hosts – a wedding, for example – don’t say no. Just go: it’ll be an experience!
+If you’re invited to any public events by your hosts – a wedding, for example – don’t say no. Just go: it’ll be an experience to remember.